kott/go-service/README.md

 I'll be using the [gin](https://github.com/gin-gonic/gin) framework for the bones of this REST API.
 The purpose is to create a starting point for any HTTP service such that the dockerization, configuration and general service layout is predefined.
-This will hopefully make it easier to get started or at least be a good example of what a service using the echo framework might look like.
+This will hopefully make it easier to get started or at least be a good example of what a service using the gin framework might look like.

 ## Getting Started